-As of Fall 2016, UC Merced has about 7,000 undergraduate and graduate students making up the Bobcat community.
+As of Fall 2016, UC Merced has more than 7,000 undergraduate and graduate students making up the Bobcat community.

 They are some of the best and brightest students from around the country, and they are integral to the university’s mission of education, research and public service.

 Since 2005, our students have formed almost 200 clubs and organizations, written their own constitution and created a thriving governing body.
 They serve internships at companies, nonprofits and in government, study abroad, contribute to the local community through outreach projects and pride themselves in having helped build the foundations of this campus.

 Just like at other UC campuses, academic research is a critical part of UC Merced's mission.
 The process of discovery provides our students with a deeper understanding of the world and its cultural, social, natural and engineered systems, but more, it solves issues and challenges that are critical to the growth, health and overall well-being of the region, the state, nation and world.

 Our researchers are conducting groundbreaking work in diabetes, cancer, bacterial diseases, antibiotic resistance, solar energy, climate change, water quality and availability, ecology, engineering, archeology, cultures, history, political science, computer science and much, much more.

 Special research institutes and centers established at the university include:

 UC Merced has also entered into collaborative research partnerships with the: